ModernFlyouts-Community/ModernFlyouts/README.md

 - Can Choose either Windows Default Flyout, ModernFlyouts or None.
 - Flyout's TopBar can be hidden.
 - Flyout is **Draggable**
-- Flyout can **aligned to default position**
+- Flyout can be **aligned to the default position**
 - **Slide Animation** when hiding & showing.
 - Transitions.
-- This application works on **Windows 10 1809 and above** (Version 0.3.0 supported from Windows 8+, however to simplify distribution and due to .MSIX limitations 0.4.0 and above does not)
+- This application works on **Windows 10 1809 and above** (v0.3.0 supports Windows 8+, however to simplify distribution and due to MSIX packaging limitations v0.4.0+ won't support windows versions less than 1809)

+## System Requirements
+- Windows 10 1809+
-- Targets .NET Core 3.1
+- Make sure you have .NET Core 3.1 runtime installed on your machine.

 ## Installation
 Modern Flyouts is Available on GitHub and the [Microsoft Store](https://www.microsoft.com/store/apps/9MT60QV066RP).